1953 Svenska Cupen

-Svenska Cupen 1953 was the twelfth season of the main Swedish football Cup.
-The competition was concluded on 26 July 1953 with the Final, held at Råsunda Stadium, Solna in Stockholms län.
-Malmö FF won 3-2 against IFK Norrköping before an attendance of 20,356 spectators.
+The 1953 Svenska Cupen was the 12th season of the main Swedish football Cup.
+The competition was concluded on 26 July 1953 with the final, held at Råsunda Stadium, Solna in Stockholm County.
+Malmö FF won 3–2 against IFK Norrköping before an attendance of 20,356 spectators.

 First round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Quarter-finals

 The 4 matches in this round were played on 19 July 1953.

 Semi-finals

 The semi-finals in this round were played on 22 and 23 July 1953.

 Final

 The final was played on 26 July 1953 at the Råsunda Stadium.